-- Evacuate from the dangerous place based on the evacuation advisory, etc. and proceed to a safe place as soon as possible. - Check regularly where the evacuation shelters are in your area. - Shelters can be found on the hazard map or website of municipalities. - If it seems to be more dangerous to go to a shelter due to occurrence of a flood or other reasons, go to another safe place or to a large sturdy building nearby.
-At the very least, go upstairs or higher and take actions to survive.
+- Evacuate from the dangerous place based on the evacuation advisory, etc. and proceed to a safe place as soon as possible. - Check in advance where the evacuation shelters in your area are. - Shelters can be found on the hazard map or website of municipalities. - If it seems to be more dangerous to go to a shelter due to occurrence of a flood or other reasons, evacuate to another safe place (to a large substantial (sturdy) building nearby.
+In the case where it is also difficult to do so, you should evacuate to the very safest place of the second floor or higher floor of a house).
+At the very least, take actions to protect your life

-3-2 Evacuation information provided
+Evacuation information provided

-Evacuation information are a guidance issued by your local government when a disaster is likely to occur or has occurred.
+Evacuation information is a guidance issued by your local government when a disaster is likely to occur or has occurred.
 Here are some examples: